Logicalshift/flo_scene/README.md

 ## Basic usage

+A scene contains sub-programs.
+Each sub-program receives a single input stream of a single type of message, and can generate any number of output streams.
+Typically an output stream specifies a message type only, with the target being determined by an external connection definition, but it is also possible for a sub-program to request a direct connection to another program.

 Scenes are created using `Scene::default()` or `Scene::empty()`.
 The empty scene contains no subprograms by default but the default scene contains some default ones, in particular a control program that can be used to start other programs or define connections between programs.